GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 Most solutions are trained on a clean speech dataset.
 The literature has studied the impact of noise and reverberation on #acr("ASR") performance.
 Wang et al. @wang_systematic_2025 explored different strategies to account for the challenges present in reverberant and noisy environments.
-#draft[Maybe add more references.]

-In this chapter we propose to study this issue in the robotic context.
+In this chapter, we propose to study this issue in the robotic context.
 We aim to develop algorithms that improve robots' hearing ability in real-world interaction environments.
 To tackle this issue, we target the design of navigation policies.
 An agent will be placed in a reverberant environment with an active speech source.
 Its goal is to position itself optimally to maximize the #acr("ASR") performance.
 Our approach solely relies on the positioning of the robot.
 The #acr("ASR") algorithm that we use is an existing solution based on a #acr("DNN").
-Our motivation relies on the observation that in a complex acoustic environment, the microphone's position and orientation with respect to the target source significantly impact the #acr("ASR") performance.
+Our motivation relies on the observation that the microphone's position and orientation relative to the target source in a complex acoustic environment significantly impact the #acr("ASR") performance.
 This insight results from an experimental study conducted within our simulated environment.

-#draft[
-  - Should we talk about MPC ?
-  - Perceptually motivated navigation
-  -> Maximize WER
-  PESQ, WER
-]
+Other metrics exist to quantify auditory perception and could have been alternatives to the #acr("ASR") performance.
+For instance, the #acr("PESQ") score predicts the perceived audio quality of speech.
+It primarily targets human perception by measuring how a degraded signal compares to its original counterpart.
+#acr("ASR") performance is likely correlated to the #acr("PESQ") score but directly quantifies how well the robot understands human speech.
+In this sense, #acr("PESQ") would have been a more indirect proxy for robotic auditory perception.
+#draft[TODO: add reference]

+// Why we use RL over MPCs
+We use #acr("DRL") as a learning framework to tackle this navigation task.
+Different solutions have been investigated in the literature for designing navigation policies.
+#acr("MPC") @rawlings_model_2009 is a widely used mathematical framework in robotics.
+It is an advanced control strategy used to determine the optimal control inputs for a robot by predicting future behavior over a finite time horizon.
+While #acr("MPC") has been used extensively for navigation and motion planning in robotics
+@piovesan_randomized_2009 @arul_unconstrained_2024, it is not quite suited for handling acoustic cues directly.
+On the one hand, the #acr("WER") provides an informative reward signal and can thus be exploited by an #acr("RL") algorithm.
+On the other hand, the combination of #acr("DNN") and #acr("RL") in the form of #acr("DRL") allows processing high-dimensional representations for the #acr("MDP") observations.

 === Background